 Losing a loved one can cause you and your family a lot of emotional turmoil.
 But navigating the complexities of their estate can be more challenging than you expected.
 Even when you think the estate’s administrator has figured out how to distribute assets in accordance with existing estate planning documents, issues can still come up.
 Sometimes, even years after you think all is said and done.
-This is often the case when a trustee breaches the fiduciary duty.
+This is often the case when an executor, administrator or trustee breaches their fiduciary duty.

 What is the fiduciary duty?

-The fiduciary duty requires an individual to act in a way that puts the financial interests of someone else above their own interests.
+The fiduciary duty requires an individual in a certain role to act in a way that puts the financial interests of someone else above their own interests.
+Fiduciaries include estate administrators, personal representatives, executors, trustees and others.
 So, when a trustee oversees a trust, they are required to act in a way that benefits the trust and its beneficiaries.
-If the trustee fails to do that and instead acts in a way that brings them financial gain at a cost to the estate and named beneficiaries, a breach of the fiduciary has occurred.
+If the trustee fails to do that and instead acts in a way that brings them financial gain at a cost to the estate and named beneficiaries, a breach of the fiduciary duty has occurred.

 Why breach of the fiduciary duty is problematic